-As the BROKEN CHIMERA MINOR EMBEDDING PROBLEM is a special case of the MINOR CONTAINMENT PROBLEM, it is in NP.
+As the BROKEN CHIMERA MINOR EMBEDDING PROBLEM is a special case of the MINOR EMBEDDING PROBLEM, it is in NP.
 But does the restriction to Chimera graphs as hardware graphs result in better solvability?

-The HAMILTONIAN CYCLE PROBLEM was shown not to be hard for the ideal Chimera graph [17].
+The HAMILTONIAN CYCLE PROBLEM was shown not to be hard for the ideal Chimera graph [12].
 Thus, the argument in the proof of Lemma 3 does not apply for those graphs.
 However, the presented construction of a Hamiltonian cycle cannot be transferred easily if the Chimera graph is broken.
-In fact, we want to show in general
+In fact, we show in general

 Lemma 12.
-The HAMILTONIAN CYCLE PROBLEM for graphs $C \in \mathcal{C}$ is NP-complete.
+The HAMILTONIAN CYCLE PROBLEM for graphs $C \in C$ is NP-complete.

-By this, Theorem 11 is proven straightforwardly with the same arguments as for the general MINOR CONTAINMENT PROBLEM in the proof of Lemma 3.
-To prove in turn Lemma 12, we use a special set of graphs \mathcal{B} where we already know that
+By this, Theorem 11 is proven straightforwardly with the same arguments as for the general MINOR EMBEDDING PROBLEM in the proof of Lemma 3.
+To prove in turn Lemma 12, we use a special set of graphs B where we already know that

-Lemma 13 ([13] Lemma 2.1.).
-The HAMILTONIAN CYCLE PROBLEM for graphs $B \in \mathcal{B}$ is NP-complete.
+Lemma 13 ([23] Lemma 2.1).
+The HAMILTONIAN CYCLE PROBLEM for graphs $B \in B$ is NP-complete.

-\mathcal{B} is the set of all planar bipartite graphs with maximum degree 3.
-Note that two necessary conditions for the existence of a Hamiltonian cycle are an equal number of even and odd vertices and no vertex has a degree of 1.
-Thus, in the following we further restrict \mathcal{B} to such graphs.
+Here, B is the set of all planar bipartite graphs with maximum degree 3.
+Note that two necessary conditions for the existence of a Hamiltonian cycle are an equal number of vertices in each partition and that no vertex has a degree of 1.
+Thus, in the following we further restrict B to such graphs.

-In the following course of this article, we show how to construct a broken Chimera graph, denoted by C(B), from a graph $B \in \mathcal{B}$ such that it fulfils the following two properties:
+In the following course of this article, we show how to construct a broken Chimera graph, denoted by C(B), from a graph $B \in B$ such that it fulfills the following two properties:

 Lemma 14.
-For all $B \in \mathcal{B}$, C(B) can be constructed in polynomial time.
+For all $B \in B$, C(B) can be constructed in polynomial time.

 Lemma 15.
-For all $B \in \mathcal{B}$, C(B) has a Hamiltonian cycle if and only if there exists a Hamiltonian cycle in B.
+For all $B \in B$, C(B) has a Hamiltonian cycle if and only if there exists a Hamiltonian cycle in B.

-This means, the HAMILTONIAN CYCLE PROBLEM is hard for the constructed broken Chimera graphs with a size polynomial in the size of the graph B and thus it is hard for $C \in \mathcal{C}$ in general, holding Lemma 12.

-We have summarized the reduction steps in Figure 3, where the highlighted step is the one we prove in the following course of the paper.
+This means that the HAMILTONIAN CYCLE PROBLEM is hard for the constructed broken Chimera graphs with a size polynomial in the size of the graph B and it thus is hard for $C \in C$ in general, holding Lemma 12.
+We have summarized the reduction steps in Fig. 3, where the highlighted step is the one we prove here.